quasarframework/quasar/docs/src/pages/start/contribution-guide.md

 Quasar is not "someone else's framework".
 Many people have contributed to Quasar ranging from a single character to massive architectural changes or significant documentation - all with the goal of making Quasar better for everyone.
 Even if you don't feel up to writing code or documentation yet, there are a variety of other ways that you can contribute, from reporting issues to testing patches.

-Everyone interacting in Quasar is expected to follow the [Quasar code of conduct](https://github.com/quasarframework/quasar/blob/dev/.github/CODE_OF_CONDUCT.md).

-## Get support
+## Help with Support

+One of the easiest ways to contribute is to answer questions in the different Q&A systems we have.
+Be a supportive and positive member of the Quasar community by answering questions you know answers to, or even by adding your best guess.
+Being a part of such discussions can also be a good learning experience.
+It's a win-win!

+Here are our discussion/ Q&A venues:

 * [Forum](https://forum.quasar-framework.org/): The best place to ask questions and get answers about Quasar and its ecosystem.
 * [Stack Overflow](https://stackoverflow.com/search?q=quasarframework): The place to ask questions and get answers about Quasar and its ecosystem.
 * [Chat](https://chat.quasar.dev/): A place for Quasar devs to meet and chat in real time.
-* [GitHub](https://github.com/quasarframework/quasar): If you have a bug to report or feature to request, that’s what the GitHub issues are for.
-We also welcome pull requests!

-## Explore the ecosystem

-* [The Awesome Quasar Page](https://github.com/quasarframework/quasar-awesome): See what other awesome resources have been published by other awesome people.
-* [The “Show and Tell Subforum”](https://forum.quasar-framework.org/category/10/show-tell): Another great place to check out what others have built with and for the growing Quasar ecosystem.
-* [Blog](https://medium.com/quasar-framework): Read interesting stories about Quasar.
-Place where you can share your story on how you used Quasar.
-* [App extensions](../app-extensions/introduction): Browse Quasar official and community extensions and [create a new one](../app-extensions/development-guide/introduction).

-## Share (and build) your experience
+## Share (and Build) Your Experience

 Apart from answering questions and sharing resources in the forum and chat, there are a few other less obvious ways to share and expand what you know:

 * **Develop learning materials**.
 It’s often said that the best way to learn is to teach.
 If there’s something interesting you’re doing with Quasar, strengthen your expertise by writing a blog post, developing a workshop, or even publishing a gist that you share on social media.
 * **Watch a repo you care about**.
 This will send you notifications whenever there’s activity in that repository, giving you insider knowledge about ongoing discussions and upcoming features.
 It’s a fantastic way to build expertise so that you’re eventually able to help address issues and pull requests.

-## Reporting an issue
+## Reporting an Issue

+* [GitHub](https://github.com/quasarframework/quasar): If you have a bug to report or feature to request, that’s what the GitHub issues are for.
+Please make sure to select the most appropriate repo for the issue.

 ::: danger Reporting a vulnerability
 Please do not report security vulnerabilities with public GitHub issue reports.
 Follow the [Report a vulnerability](security/report-a-vulnerability) steps for security issues.